Build upper body power and posture

 Create personalized AI-powered workout plans that evolve with you.
 Train smarter, track every rep and keep moving forward, one workout at a time.

-This workout builds big, powerful traps with heavy lifts and loaded carries.
-After warming up, you’ll hit shrugs and barbell rows for strength, upright rows for size, and finish with farmer’s walks to test grip and trap endurance.
-Perfect if you want traps that aren’t just for show but also give you serious pulling power and stability in heavy lifts.
+This workout builds big, powerful traps using heavy lifts and loaded carries.
+After the warm-up, you'll do shrugs and barbell rows for strength, upright rows for mass, and finish with farmer's walks to test your grip and trap endurance.
+Perfect if you want traps that aren't just for show, but also offer serious pulling power and stability for heavy lifts.

 Superman